microsoft/Dynamics365-Project-Operations-PowerApps/time/README.md

 The app allows the submission of multiple time entries

 ## Known Issues
-- Apporovals not yet supported (may be presented in a different app)
+- Approvals not yet supported (may be presented in a different app)
 - Online connectivity required
 - Record limit of 500
 - Localization - labels are in English only